mrdhyani/SQL_basics/README.md

 # SQL_basics
-here you can find all the basic knowledge about SQL
+Here you can find all the basic knowledge about SQL